reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 ## Underground Resources
 Almost every meetup group or organization has a community Slack team you can join.
 You can find this information in their announcements, join their Slack teams and watch out for the job postings.

+Often, at the start of a meetup, attendees will share any job openings at their company.
+It's a convenient opportunity to speak to them for more information.

 Subscribe to data science newsletters.
 Here's a list of [7 awesome data science newsletters to keep you informed](https://www.dataquest.io/blog/data-science-newsletters/).

 **Read your emails.**  Meetup groups and newsletters regularly post job opportunities that are more "real" than the postings that appear in the well known job boards such as LinkedIn, Indeed, etc.